geronimus/jstext/README.md

 `inText` _string_

-The text in which to escape the characters listed in the `chars` argument.
+The text containing the characters to be escaped.

 `escapeChar` _string (Optional)_

-If you don't provide this argument, the default value of the backslash (\) will be used.
+If you don't provide this argument, the default value of the backslash (\\) will be used.
 Otherwise, you can provide an alternate value to be used as an escape character.

 ---